-This question refers mainly to internal considerations while the external process and especially all regulatory requirements (including fitness for purpose tests, applications, a clear distinction between nomination and appointment4) are highly important and have to be assessed separately for each country and industry.
+This question refers mainly to internal considerations.
+While the external process and especially all regulatory requirements (including "fit for purpose" tests, applications, a clear distinction between nomination and appointment") are highly important, they need to be assessed separately for each country and industry.
+Internally, the following aspects could help define the internal selection process: